 - Participants must not have significantly diseased or obstructed gastrointestinal tract malabsorption, uncontrolled vomiting or diarrhea, or inability to swallow oral medication.

-- Participants with coagulation problems and medically significant bleeding in the month prior to start of treatment (peptic ulcers, epistaxis, spontaneous bleeding).
+- Participants with coagulation problems and medically significant bleeding in the month prior to start of treatment (peptic ulcers, epistaxis, intracranial hemorrhage, spontaneous bleeding).
 Prior history of deep vein thrombosis or pulmonary embolism is not exclusionary.

 - Currently pregnant or breastfeeding.

 - For Arms A and B: participants with pre-existing known or suspected radiation sensitivity syndromes will be excluded due to potential confounding effect on outcome.

 - Any life-threatening illness, active medical condition, organ system dysfunction, or serious active psychiatric issue which, in the Investigator's opinion, could compromise the participant's safety or the participant's ability to remain compliant with study procedures.

 - Uncontrolled (i.e., clinically unstable) infection requiring parenteral antibiotics, antivirals, or antifungals within 7 days prior to first dose of study treatment; however, prophylactic use of these agents is acceptable even if parenteral.

 - Participants with mutated isocitrate dehydrogenase (IDH) should be excluded for Phase 2.